-The Company believes the competitive position of a Wendy's restaurant is ultimately enhanced by its unique qualities such as the use of fresh ground beef, a diverse menu, its promotional products, food prepared to order with an emphasis on quality, nutrition and taste, pleasant and speedy services, and atmosphere.
+The Company believes the competitive position of a Wendy's restaurant is ultimately enhanced by its unique qualities such as the use of fresh ground beef, a diverse menu, food prepared to order with an emphasis on quality, nutrition and taste, pleasant and speedy services, and atmosphere.
 Wendy's continues to implement its reimaging program, which includes innovative exterior and interior restaurant designs, with plans for significantly more new and reimaged restaurants which began in 2014 and continuing beyond.
-The program also differentiates the Company from its competitors by its emphasis on restaurant employees who provide friendly and engaged customer service.